 What are the Different Types of Vet Tech Jobs?

 People who want to work as a veterinary technician, or vet tech, can choose from a variety of positions.
 The majority of vet tech jobs are found through private clinics or through animal hospitals.
-These technicians may collaborate with veterinarians to treat animals that have been brought in their owners.
+These technicians may collaborate with veterinarians to treat animals that have been brought in by their owners.
 Other veterinary technician jobs can be found in the research field, where they test medications or work with laboratory animals.
 Vet techs may also work at zoos, animal shelters, and an assortment of rescue leagues.

 Most veterinary technicians find vet tech jobs through private animal clinics or animal hospitals.
 They usually work alongside a licensed veterinarian, but job responsibilities differ from clinic to clinic.
 In general, they are in charge of keeping track of general information like a pet’s weight, temperature, and any medical conditions it may have.
 They may give vaccinations, conduct medical tests, brush an animal’s teeth, or take blood samples.
 They may also assist the veterinarian during surgery and speak with pet owners about their pets’ condition during or after surgery.